docsforadobe/after-effects-plugin-guide/docs/effect-details/tips-tricks.rst

 If your prototypes are anything like ours, the first version of your plug-in that runs without crashing differs radically from the version that actually ships.

-How your plug-in responds to things like downsampling, errors and exceptions, pixel aspect ratio, out-of-memory situations, and being interrupted while processing determines how usable it is (and how many support requests you’ll have to handle).
+How your plug-in responds to things like downsampling, errors and exceptions, pixel aspect ratio, out-of-memory situations, and being interrupted while processing determines how usable it is (and how many support requests you'll have to handle).

 ----